senyoudev/git-automater/git_automate/readme.md

 ## Future Features

-- Add the help command to the script to show the available commands.
 - Add the ability to add the remote and branch name to the configuration file.
 - Add the possibility of creating a new repository
-- Add the possibility of cloning a repository
 - Add the possibility of creating a new branch
 - Add the possibility of switching branches